zappabad/conway-project/devlog.md

 ### Random thoughts

 * I just thought about problems as being **cards.** A card has multiple colors (branches of math it gives) and you're presented with the boss as being a bigger problem (a tree with many branches and different colors) and you have to use your cards to get to the root of it.
 * I thought about playing cards in a specific sequence and it "attacking" the leafs once it all resolves.
 I imagine a bar of liquid that fills up the more cards you play and eventually resolves itself, draining the liquid and attacking the leafs.
-You can resolve, for instance, an "infinity geometry points" node at the end to, after you're unlocked every other requirement from a node (say that has 3 colors), the geometry blue attacks all nodes and unlocks a deeper node all at once with a single card.
+You can resolve, for instance, an "infinity geometry points" node at the end to, after you've unlocked every other requirement from a node (say that has 3 colors), the geometry blue attacks all nodes and unlocks a deeper node all at once with a single card.

 I have some ideas in mind and will make the first prototype based on this:

 ### First prototype

 It's a card game where you "attack" a problem which is a tree that requires seals, colors, numbers and editions (hello Balatro).
 When you're facing a problem, you have a hand of cards which are numbers cards without colors, colors and seals.
 You play them out in a given order and the operations "happen".